dbt-labs/docs.getdbt.com/website/blog/2024-05-02-semantic-layer-llm.md

 }
 ```

 There is a tradeoff with this approach though that is worth mentioning - the examples we use to guide the LLM will be used in the prompt and thus increase the number of tokens processed, which is how Snowflake’s Cortex functions measure compute cost.
-For some context, the LLM used in this application is mistral-8x7b, which charges .22 Credits / 1M Tokens.
+For some context, the LLM used in this application is mistral-8x7b, which charges .22 Credits / 1M Tokens and has a context window of 32,000 tokens.

 ### Structured Object Parsing
 Another important piece to this application is parsing the output from the LLM into a structured object, specifically a [Pydantic model](https://docs.pydantic.dev/latest/concepts/models/).
 As I was building out this application, I continually ran into problems with the LLM.
 The problem was not providing correct responses, which it did, but responses that had the same structure and continuity from question to question.
 Even trying very explicit instructions in the prompt like “Only return relevant metrics and dimensions” or “Do not explain your output in any way”, I continued to receive output that made it hard to parse and then extract the relevant information to form an appropriate request to the semantic layer.
 This led me to LangChain and the [PydanticOutputParser](https://python.langchain.com/docs/modules/model_io/output_parsers/types/pydantic/), which allowed me to specify an arbitrary Pydantic Model and make the output from the LLM conform to that schema.